zzzprojects/EntityFrameworkExtras/README.md

 What's EntityFrameworkExtras?
 =====================

-EntityFrameworkExtras provides some useful additions to EntityFramework such as executing Stored Procedures with User-Defined Table Types and Output Parameters.
+EntityFrameworkExtras provides some useful additions to EntityFramework, such as executing Stored Procedures with User-Defined Table Types and Output Parameters.

 ### Executing a Stored Procedure with a User Defined Table Type